 Our Investment segment is comprised of various private investment funds ("Investment Funds") in which we have general partner interests and through which we invest our proprietary capital.
 As general partner, we provide investment advisory and certain administrative and back-office services to the Investment Funds but do not provide such services to any other entities, individuals or accounts.
 We and certain of Mr. Icahn's family members and affiliates are the only investors in the Investment Funds.
 Interests in the Investment Funds are not offered to outside investors.
-We had interests in the Investment Funds with a fair value of approximately \$4.5 billion and \$4.2 billion as of June 30, 2022 and December 31, 2021, respectively.
+We had interests in the Investment Funds with a fair value of approximately \$4.4 billion and \$4.2 billion as of September 30, 2022 and December 31, 2021, respectively.

 We conduct our Energy segment through our majority owned subsidiary, CVR Energy, Inc. ("CVR Energy").
 CVR Energy is a diversified holding company primarily engaged in the petroleum refining and nitrogen fertilizer manufacturing businesses through its holdings in CVR Refining, LP ("CVR Refining") and CVR Partners, LP ("CVR Partners"), respectively.
-CVR Refining is an independent petroleum refiner and marketer of high value transportation fuels.
+CVR Refining is an independent petroleum refiner and marketer of high value transportation fuels primarily in the form of gasoline and diesel fuels, as well as renewable diesel.
 CVR Partners produces and markets nitrogen fertilizers in the form of urea ammonium nitrate and ammonia.
 CVR Energy has a general partner interest in each of CVR Refining and CVR Partners.
-In addition, CVR Energy is the sole limited partner of CVR Refining and owns approximately 37% outstanding common units of CVR Partners as of June 30, 2022.
-As of June 30, 2022, we owned approximately 71% of the total outstanding common stock of CVR Energy.
+In addition, CVR Energy is the sole limited partner of CVR Refining and owns approximately 37% outstanding common units of CVR Partners as of September 30, 2022.
+As of September 30, 2022, we owned approximately 71% of the total outstanding common stock of CVR Energy.